causify-ai/tutorials/class_project_instructions/Projects/What-If Tool (WIT)_Project_Description.md

 **Description**

-The What-If Tool (WIT) is a powerful visualization tool designed for machine learning model analysis and interpretation.
-It allows users to explore model performance, understand feature contributions, and visualize predictions without writing code.
-WIT is particularly useful for debugging models, comparing performance across different datasets, and understanding how changes in input features affect predictions.
+The What-If Tool (WIT) is a visual interface for machine learning model evaluation and interpretation.
+It allows users to analyze model performance, visualize data distributions, and perform what-if analysis to understand the impact of changes in input features on model predictions.
+WIT is particularly useful for model debugging, fairness evaluation, and feature importance analysis.

 Technologies Used
 What-If Tool (WIT)

-- Provides an interactive interface for visualizing and analyzing machine learning models.
+- Provides an interactive interface for visualizing model predictions and data.
-- Supports various data types and allows for easy manipulation of input features.
+- Supports various model types, including TensorFlow and Scikit-learn models.
+- Enables what-if scenarios to explore how changes in input features affect predictions.
-- Enables users to visualize model performance metrics, such as accuracy and precision, in real-time.
+- Allows users to visualize data distributions and compare model performance metrics.
-- Offers capabilities to generate counterfactual examples to understand model behavior.

 ---

-**Project 1: Customer Churn Prediction**
+### Project 1: Predicting Housing Prices
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to predict customer churn for a subscription-based service and identify the key features that influence customer retention.
-Students will optimize the model to achieve high accuracy and interpret the results using WIT.
+**Project Objective**: Create a regression model to predict housing prices based on various features such as location, size, and number of bedrooms.
+The goal is to optimize the model's accuracy and interpret the feature importance using WIT.

-**Dataset Suggestions**: Look for customer churn datasets on Kaggle or similar platforms that include features such as customer demographics, subscription details, and usage patterns.
+**Dataset Suggestions**: Use the "House Prices - Advanced Regression Techniques" dataset available on Kaggle.

 **Tasks**:
 - Data Preprocessing:
+  - Clean the dataset and handle missing values.
-  - Load and clean the dataset, handling missing values and categorical variables.
+  - Normalize numerical features and encode categorical variables.

-- Feature Engineering:
-  - Create new features that may influence churn, such as usage frequency or customer engagement metrics.

 - Model Training:
-  - Train a classification model (e.g., Random Forest or Logistic Regression) to predict churn.
+  - Train a regression model (e.g., Random Forest or Linear Regression).

-- Model Evaluation:
-  - Evaluate the model using metrics like accuracy, precision, and recall.
+  - Evaluate model performance using metrics like RMSE and R².

-- WIT Analysis:
+- What-If Analysis:
-  - Use the What-If Tool to visualize feature contributions and understand how different features impact churn predictions.
+  - Use WIT to visualize how changes in features (e.g., increasing the number of bedrooms) affect predicted prices.

-**Bonus Ideas (Optional)**:
+  - Analyze feature importance to understand which factors most influence pricing.

+- Visualization:
-- Compare different models using WIT.
+  - Create visualizations for model performance and feature distributions using WIT.
-- Create scenarios to see how changes in features affect churn predictions.

 ---

-**Project 2: Credit Risk Assessment**
+### Project 2: Classifying Customer Churn
 **Difficulty**: 2 (Medium)

-**Project Objective**: The objective is to build a model that assesses the credit risk of loan applicants and to visualize the impact of various factors on the model's predictions using WIT.
+**Project Objective**: Develop a classification model to predict customer churn for a telecommunications company.
+The aim is to identify key features driving churn and evaluate the model's fairness across different demographic groups using WIT.

-**Dataset Suggestions**: Explore open datasets related to credit scoring, such as those found on government portals or Kaggle, which may include features like income, loan amount, credit history, and payment behavior.
+**Dataset Suggestions**: Use the "Telco Customer Churn" dataset available on Kaggle.

 **Tasks**:
 - Data Exploration:
+  - Conduct exploratory data analysis (EDA) to understand customer demographics and churn rates.
-  - Analyze the dataset to understand distributions and relationships between features.
+  - Visualize data distributions and correlations between features.

-- Data Preprocessing:
-  - Normalize and encode categorical variables, and split the dataset into training and testing sets.

-- Model Training:
+- Model Development:
-  - Train a classification model (e.g., Gradient Boosting) to predict credit risk.
+  - Train a classification model (e.g., Logistic Regression or Decision Tree).

-- Model Evaluation:
-  - Evaluate the model's performance using ROC-AUC and confusion matrix.
+  - Evaluate model performance using accuracy, precision, recall, and F1-score.

+- Fairness Evaluation:
+  - Use WIT to assess model fairness across demographic groups (e.g., gender, age).
+  - Perform what-if analysis to see how changes in features affect churn predictions for different groups.

-- WIT Visualization:
+- Reporting:
-  - Use WIT to analyze the model's predictions and visualize the effect of changing input features on risk assessments.

-**Bonus Ideas (Optional)**:
-- Implement a feature importance analysis to identify which features are most predictive of credit risk.
-- Create a dashboard using WIT to present the findings interactively.
+  - Generate a report summarizing model performance, key features, and fairness insights.

 ---

-**Project 3: Image Classification with Interpretability**
+### Project 3: Predicting Disease Outcomes
 **Difficulty**: 3 (Hard)
-**Project Objective**: The goal is to classify images from a public dataset (e.g., CIFAR-10) and leverage WIT to analyze and visualize the model's predictions and feature importance, enhancing interpretability.

-**Dataset Suggestions**: Use image datasets available on Kaggle or HuggingFace that allow for image classification tasks, focusing on diverse categories.
+**Project Objective**: Build a complex machine learning model to predict disease outcomes based on patient data.
+The goal is to handle unstructured data, optimize model predictions, and explore the implications of various clinical features using WIT.

+**Dataset Suggestions**: Use the "MIMIC-III Clinical Database" available through the PhysioNet platform (requires registration but is free to access).

 **Tasks**:
 - Data Preparation:
+  - Extract relevant features from structured and unstructured data (e.g., clinical notes).
-  - Load and preprocess the images, including resizing and normalization.
+  - Preprocess the data, including text processing for unstructured data.

-- Model Training:
+- Model Selection:
-  - Train a convolutional neural network (CNN) for image classification using a pre-trained model (e.g., ResNet or MobileNet).
+  - Train a complex model (e.g., Gradient Boosting or a Neural Network).

-- Model Evaluation:
-  - Assess the model's performance using accuracy, confusion matrix, and classification reports.
+  - Evaluate model performance using metrics like AUC-ROC and confusion matrix.

-- WIT Integration:
+- What-If Scenarios:
-  - Utilize the What-If Tool to analyze the model's predictions, create counterfactuals, and visualize how changes in image features affect classification outcomes.
+  - Utilize WIT to perform what-if analysis on patient data to see how changes in clinical features (e.g., medication dosage) impact predicted outcomes.
+  - Investigate feature importance and visualize model predictions across different patient profiles.

-- Interpretation:
+- Advanced Visualization:
-  - Generate saliency maps or other visual aids to highlight important features in images that influence predictions.
+  - Create comprehensive visualizations to represent model performance and insights using WIT, focusing on the interpretability of complex predictions.

 **Bonus Ideas (Optional)**:
+- Implement additional fairness metrics to evaluate the model's performance across different patient demographics.
-- Experiment with different augmentation techniques to improve model robustness.
+- Experiment with ensemble methods to improve prediction accuracy and compare results using WIT.
-- Compare interpretability findings with different model architectures or hyperparameters.